 The target audience are university degree holders from any specialization interested in Smart Cities.
 We are open to any specialization because we understand that the Smart City concept is wide and cross-disciplinary, ranging from more tech profiles to those more social or economic.
 Therefore, after studying all candidates’ curriculum vitae, our master committee decides on every student admission.

 For the master, our candidates are university degree holders from any specialization interested in Smart Cities.
-People without degree can also apply to the master program and, if admitted, will receive a certificate of attendance.
-In the case of the diplomas, there is not any specific requirement for the candidates, and the master committee will decide depending on the experience and curriculum vitae of the applicants.
+The master committee will decide depending on the experience and curriculum vitae of the applicants.

 The Master takes places in Girona, a charming West Mediterranean cultural destination, located between the Sea and the Pyrenees.
 Even though it is a human scale city it has all the charm of a larger city with leisure offer and different kind of tourist attractions.

 Girona is the perfect fit from students from around the world, being that the University has more than 15,000 students and 1,100 professors.
 Specifically, the Master is located at The Montilivi Campus and Science and Technology Park which is the newest, with emblematic buildings spread out over an open space.